 Yes.
-Conducting and reporting on research is an integral part of our academic mission, and state law does not prohibit that.
+Conducting and reporting on research is an integral part of the university’s academic mission, and state law does not prohibit that.

 Yes, in the same way you and other researchers post such information on a variety of research topics every day.
-However, a University website, Facebook page, or Twitter account may not direct others to vote a particular way in a candidate or ballot election.
+However, a university website, Facebook page, or Twitter account may not direct, expressly or by implication, others to vote a particular way in a candidate or ballot election.

 Am I allowed to invite speakers to campus to discuss a ballot proposal or other issues being discussed as part of an election campaign?

 Yes, as long as you follow standard university policies to use campus facilities.
 These policies ensure that all sides are given the opportunity for equal access.